In Your Home

 YOUTH AND SINGLE ADULTS

 Have you or your family ever spoken on the topic of adoption in your home, in any way or for any reason?
 Has it been mentioned in your home as the only choice in a situation where parenting would seem impossible?
-Would your parents or other family members understand your decision for adoption if an unplanned pregnancy were to arise?
+Would your parents or other family members understand the decision for adoption if an unexpected pregnancy were to arise?

 Everything begins in the home.
 Your child sees and imitates your actions from the very beginning.
 The home is an environment for “seeds to be planted” throughout a child’s life.
 Since children thrive on the communication they have with each family member, a parent should speak with their child on the topics of love and relationships.
 Even the wisest and most obedient children still struggle with peer pressure, hormones, and normal physical developments, putting every teenager at risk for an unplanned pregnancy.